 - Digital Skills

 In Year 9, students will have the option to study Latin.
-In Year 9, all students start their GCSE study in Biology, Chemistry and Physics and some students start their GCSE study for Mathematics.
+In Year 9, all students start their GCSE study in Biology, Chemistry and Physics.

 In addition, all students will undertake Moral Education which will be delivered to the students in Enrichment Days, year group assemblies as well as through curriculum lessons.